Choosing between Primary and Secondary School Teaching

 Our integrated honours degree opens pathways to future study and postgraduate courses, as well as creating opportunities for you to spend additional time in schools practising your craft, either in WA, Australia, or overseas!

 We pride ourselves on our high volume of students who are placed in their preferred schools for professional practice.
-Our dedicated placement team at UWA will work with you to ensure your professional practice can be completed in a school that suits your personal, professional and even cultural preferences.
-Our placement team provides ongoing support and communication between you and your placement school, ensuring you get the most out of this experience.
+Our dedicated placement team at UWA assist with placing you in a range of school settings across your time with us.
+Our placement team provides ongoing support and communication between you and your placement school, ensuring you get the most out of these experiences.

-If you’re looking for extra classroom experience, Bachelor of Education (Honours) students also have opportunities for paid work as an Educational Assistant through the Professional Immersion Program for Education (PIPE).
-The PIPE program is a great opportunity to work in a school with a dedicated mentor teacher, in addition the professional practice days required in your course.
+If you’re looking for extra classroom experience, Bachelor of Education (Primary) (Honours) students also have opportunities for paid work as an Educational Assistant through the Professional Immersion Program for Education (PIPE) that we offer in partnership with AngliSchools.
+The PIPE program is a great opportunity to work in a school with a dedicated mentor teacher, in addition to the professional practice days required in your course.

 Secondary School Teaching